JuliaSparse/Pardiso.jl/README.md

 * Perform the platform specific steps below
 * Run `Pkg.build("Pardiso")`
 * Run `Pardiso.show_build_log()` to see the build log for additional information.

+Note: Weird errors and problems with MKL Pardiso has been observed when Pardiso 6.0 is enabled (likely because some library that is needed by Pardiso 6.0 is problematic with MKL).
+If you want to use MKL Pardiso it is better ot just disable Paridso 6.0 by not setting the environment variable `JULIA_PARDISO` (and rerunning `build Pardiso`).

 ##### Linux / macOS specific